If you feel unsafe call 000 immediately

 There are 28 Women’s Domestic Violence Court Advocacy Services in the state, servicing 114 local courts.
 Legal Aid NSW administers state government funding for the program.

-The Far West Women's Domestic Violence Court Advicacy Service (FWWDVCAS) regularly travel to Wilcannia and Wentworth during the respective court weeks.
+Staff from the Far West Women's Domestic Violence Court Advocacy Service (FWWDVCAS) regularly travel to Wilcannia and Wentworth during respective court weeks.

 FWWDVCAS can be found at court on the court list days which are Tuesday and Friday and will attend court on other days if requested.